Inclusive Education: Universal Design for Learning

 California State PTA further believes that classroom environments and learning should:

-- Provide options for self-regulation through facilitating personal coping skills and strategies, and helping students develop self-assessment and reflection skills.
+• Provide options for self-regulation by teaching personal coping skills and strategies, and helping students develop self-assessment and reflection

-- Provide options for language and symbols by clarifying vocabulary, clarifying syntax and by supporting decoding of text and mathematical notation.
+• Simplify language and symbols by explaining difficult words, grammar, and supporting understanding of text and mathematical

-- Provide options for physical actions by varying the methods for response and optimizing access to tools and assistive technology.
+• Provide options for physical actions by allowing various methods for responding and giving access to helpful tools and